Gomes’ single leads Nationals to walk-off win against Mets

 Nationals: Scherzer (right groin) threw from flat ground Friday before throwing a handful of pitches off the bullpen mound.
 He is expected to throw a full bullpen session Saturday.
 Scherzer (5-4, 2.21 ERA) was placed on the 10-day injured list June 15, retroactive to June 12, after getting just one out in his June 11 start.

 Mets: RHP Jacob deGrom (right shoulder) threw a light bullpen session on Friday to remain in his regular between-starts routine.
-Mets manager Luis Rojas said the process with deGrom is still a “day-by-day” situation, and that deGrom is not experiencing any pain beyond usual post-start soreness.
+Rojas said the process with deGrom is still a “day-by-day” situation, and that deGrom is not experiencing any pain beyond usual post-start soreness.
 The MLB leader in ERA is expected to throw a full bullpen session Saturday.
 DeGrom (6-2, 0.54) left his Wednesday start after three innings because of right shoulder soreness.

 UP NEXT